ippontech/blog-usa/posts/using-streamlit-chatgpt-and-snowflake-to-easily-bring-insights-to-end-users.md

 Note the additional change I've made to the message in this code snippet.
 Since we're using Snowflake and I like having the fully qualified name for Snowflake resources, I'm also asking ChatGPT to format the table_name in database.schema.table_name format.
 The function `st.code()` is a Streamlit function which formats outputs into Code Blocks for which you can specify a language.

 > I also have included a temperature of 0.2 when I submit a chat completion to ChatGPT.
 This is from some experimentation.
-I noticed that I was getting different queries every time, sometimes queries which did not return meaninful results.
+I noticed that I was getting different queries every time and even sometimes queries which did not return meaninful results.
 Reducing the temperature helped resolve that.
 I high encourage you to remove the temperature or experiment with it at this stage to see how the temperature value affects what you get back from ChatGPT.

 We can now submit the query ChatGPT returns to Snowflake using `cursor.execute(query)` just as we did when we ran our query earlier.